LukeChannings/Vibe/modules/modalDialogue/README.md

 ModalDialogue is a module that allows the creation of complex modal dialogues using a Modal Dialogue Object (MDO).

+## Support ##

+ModalDialogue is tested on FireFox 10+, Chrome 15+ and IE9.
+IE9 doesn't support linear gradients so some things may be slightly different.
+(Don't blame me, blame Microsoft.)

 ## Usage: ##

 To use ModalDialogue you create an instance like so: